intro-to-data/Labs/Week 06/README.md

     ## 2 versicolor              4
     ## 3 virginica               6

-As you can see, our results are now rounded to the nearest centimeter.
+Our results are now rounded to the nearest centimeter.
 Let’s break this down.
 In your mind, think of this working as follows:

 Command \| Description \|
 `m <- mean(Petal.Length)` \| Calculates the mean petal length, and